 What this custom field type does is create a specific kind of option that we call a taxonomy.
 Once registered, you will see a new menu item appear under Tickets in your admin.
 This will take you to a page that lets you edit the dropdown options.

 There is a dedicated function for declaring a dynamic dropdown.
-This function is wpas_add_custom_taxonomy().
+This function is wpas_add_custom_taxonomy()

-This function takes exactly the same parameters as wpas_add_custom_field() (explained above), except that is has a couple of extra parameters available.
+(explained above), except that is has a couple of extra parameters available.

 Just like above, if you don’t understand what some of there parameters are for, just skip it.

-• $taxo_std (boolean): Whether or not this taxonomy should act as a standard WordPress taxonomy.
-If set to false it will be used as a “fake” taxonomy and displayed as a basic select input.
-Please note that if it is set to false and you want to display the values in the tickets list screen you need to set $show_column to true
+it will be used as a “fake” taxonomy and displayed as a basic select input.
+Please note that if it is set to false and you want to display the values in the tickets list screen you need to set $show_column

-• $label (string): Taxonomy singular name
+(string): Taxonomy singular name$label_plural

-• $label_plural (string): Taxonomy plural name
+(string): Taxonomy plural name$taxo_hierarchical

-• $update_count_callback (string): Custom taxonomy count callback.
+(string): Custom taxonomy count callback.
 Default to wpas_update_ticket_tag_terms_count

-• $taxo_assign_terms (string): Added in version 4.0.0.
+(string): Added in version 4.0.0.
 Capability required to assign taxonomy terms if the custom field is a taxonomy field.
-Default is ‘create_ticket’.
+Default is ‘create_ticket’.wpas_add_custom_taxonomy( 'my_custom_services', array( 'title' => 'My Custom Services', 'label' => 'Service', 'label_plural' => 'Services', 'order' => 1 ) );

-Since version 3.3 it is possible to add custom column attributes.
+being set to true.
+It will not work otherwise.Since version 3.3 it is possible to add custom column attributes.
 Those attributes are data attributes that are added to the column head and/or body of the front-end tickets list table (where the user can find the list of his tickets).

-The column_attributes parameter is quite flexible.
+parameter is quite flexible.
 It allows you to add attributes to both the table head and the table body.
 It also allows the use of custom callbacks.

 This parameter is a multidimensional array.
 Its basic form defines attributes for the table head and body.